 Your shopping cart is empty!

-Believe me, I know what busy looks like, I’ve been a full time business owner for well over a decade and it involves juggling so many balls that I’ve lost count!
-So, I understand that with a hectic schedule there are some days when prioritising yourself can feel impossible.
-You tell yourself that you’ll slow down on the weekend, catch up on some sleep and fit in that yoga class.
+You've got a hectic schedule and most days the thought of prioritising time for yourself can feel impossible.
+You promise yourself that you’ll slow down on the weekend, catch up on some sleep and fit in that yoga class.
 But, do you?

 I’m guessing not always.
-So, what can you do to avoid running yourself so far into the ground that your wellbeing begins to suffer and you become vulnerable to illness?
+But, what can you do to avoid running yourself so far into the ground that your wellbeing begins to suffer and you become vulnerable to illness?

 SLEEP WELL - I’m a real advocate for great sleep but if an early night just isn’t possible then let’s try and make sure that the hours that you do get are at least restorative.
 And, it’s really not difficult to improve the quality of your sleep.
 Reduce your intake of caffeine and alcohol at least a couple of hours before bed (remove them altogether if you can), avoid screens for a while too because the blue light messes with your circadian rhythms which means that when you do fall asleep it takes much longer for you to reach the restorative deep sleep that your body needs.
 And, treat your bedroom like the sanctuary that it is; clear clutter, enjoy clean sheets and remove the tech.
 Here are a few more tips for getting a great night’s sleep.